The Future We Wanted, and The Future We Got

 The center of the storm.

 Originally released 10 years ago, “Typhoon” was essentially a standalone release.
-This was always a favorite due to the “fast but slow” nature of this track.
+This was always a favorite because of the “fast but slow” nature of this track - a breakbeat track with some complexity and a lot of patience.

-I always saw this as an “imperfect” track, in part due to the unique soundset from the Kaossilator Pro.
-The loops were recorded and then were sequenced with Ableton.
-This was an interesting constraint due to an implicit amount of imprecision with recording, which took a few takes.
+I always saw this as an “imperfect” track, largely due to the unique soundset from the Kaossilator Pro.
+The loops were recorded live and then sequenced in Ableton.
+This created an interesting constraint - there’s an implicit imprecision in the recording process that took several takes to get right.

 Like many of my other favorites, the constraints give the track a lot of life, and imperfections are what makes it memorable.
 “Typhoon” is a track well-deserving of this re-release, just in time for hurricane season.